 Millions of people worldwide depend on forests for their livelihoods and the preservation of natural equilibrium.
 Tribes in India have long had a deep and interdependent relationship with forests; they depend on them for cultural traditions, food, fuel, medicine, and building materials (Nayak,2016).
 This relationship is symbiotic, in which tribal populations support conservation through sustainable harvesting methods and traditional ecological knowledge, while forests supply vital resources for survival(Tiwari et al., 2010).
 Minor Forest Produce (MFP) such as mahua, honey, tamarind, bamboo, and medicinal plants, form an important component of tribal livelihoods and local economies (Ajitha & Sadasivam, 2025).

 Because they promote biodiversity, control the climate, stop soil erosion, and help conserve water, forests are also essential for environmental sustainability (Deb, 2014).
-Deforestation, industrial growth, mining operations, and unsustainable resource extraction are a great threat to forest ecosystems, their ecological and socioeconomic significance (Gupta et al., 2025)Tribal populations that rely heavily on forests for subsistence face threats to their way of life and cultural identity, in addition to the degradation of forest resources.
+Deforestation, industrial growth, mining operations, and unsustainable resource extraction are a great threat to forest ecosystems, their ecological and socioeconomic significance (Gupta et al., 2025).
+Tribal populations that rely heavily on forests for subsistence face threats to their way of life and cultural identity, in addition to the degradation of forest resources.

 Strict forest governance systems have historically limited tribal people's access to and rights over forest resources, which typically led to marginalisation and displacement (Tripathi, 2016).
 Even if laws like the Forest Rights Act were passed to restore community rights over forests, there are still issues with implementation and institutional backing.
 Because of this, many indigenous people continue to face economic insecurity and a loss of sovereignty over traditional forest resources.